 Don’t: Assume contact lens wearers or patients without a new prescription are not interested in purchasing new frames.

-If your patient doesn’t have a new prescription, they could still be interested in getting a new look.
-Introduce your new arrivals or new trends in frames.
-Don’t lose a sale by assuming that they aren’t interested.
-All contact lens wearers also need backup glasses.
-So when they get a new prescription, make sure they get a new pair of backup glasses as well.
+If your patient doesn’t have a new prescription, they could still be interested in shopping around.
+Introduce your new arrivals or new trends in frames instead of assuming they're not interested.
+All contact lens wearers also need backup glasses in case their contacts fall out or rip.
+When they get a new prescription, make sure they get a new pair of backup glasses as well.
 Simply mentioning this to patients and expressing genuine concern is usually all it takes.
 If that’s not enough to stimulate the sale, think about packages that you can offer that make purchasing backup glasses a good deal.
-Think of ways to make this a deal for your customers.
-For example, you can charge a flat price for certain tier of frames when your patients purchase an annual contact lens supply.
+For example, you can charge a flat price for a certain tier of frames when your patients purchase an annual contact lens supply.

 Do: Feature promotions through email or your website.

 If you plan on having special offers, make sure that your patients are aware of the savings they could enjoy.
-Keep your website updated with current promotions and consider sending out email or text notifications of coupons, discounts, and new products that are relevant based on their purchase history.
+Keep your website updated with current promotions.
+Definitely send out email or text notifications of coupons, discounts, and new products that are relevant based on their purchase history.
+Additionally, posting about these time-sensitive deals on social media usually leads to more engagement and buzz, especially when you use a custom hashtag.

 Don’t: Overprice frames.

-Today’s consumers are smart shoppers and they know that they have other options.
-Word of mouth is powerful, and you don’t want them telling everybody how you overprice your frames.
-Do your research and price your frames competitively.
+Today’s consumers are smart shoppers and they know their options.
+Word of mouth is powerful, and you don’t want them telling everybody that your frames are overpriced.
+Do your research on what practices around you are doing, then price your frames competitively.
 Tools like Frames Data will be able to give you accurate wholesale and suggested retail pricing.
-And if you’re looking for more profit margins, focus on second-pair sales or accessories instead.
+And if you’re looking for more larger profit margins, focus on second-pair sales or accessories instead of hiking up the retail price.

 Do: Keep inventory unique.

-Carrying unique product lines such as private labels or high quality products that are not available from online retailers can give you a competitive edge.
-Find out which items are discounted online and carry the item in a variety of colors to encourage in-office buys.
+Carrying unique product lines such as private labels or high quality products that are not available from online retailers can give you a competitive edge that patients will notice.
+Find out which items are discounted online and carry that item in a variety of colors to encourage in-office buys.
+Your patients will be impressed that you're aware of online competition and prepared to match it.